Ajhrabowski/ECOR-Map/README.md

 ## Description

 This is a project assignment for my MSU Fullstack Web Development Bootcamp.
-My task was to modify starter code to create a Note Taker application that can be used to write and save notes.
-This application will use an Express.js back end and will save and retrieve note data from a JSON file..
+My task was to build the back end for an e-commerce site by modifying starter code.
+You’ll configure a working Express.js API to use Sequelize to interact with a MySQL database.

 ![Alt text](<Assets/E-commerce Back End Screenshot.png>)